mello-y/MSc5_research_project/content/general_information/DataProjectManagement.md

 ## Dataset description and evaluation

-The underlying data of this project originates from the study "Functional MRI connectivity accurately distinguishes cases with psychotic disorders from healthy controls, based on cortical features associated with brain network development" by [Morgan et al. (2020)] (https://doi.org/10.1101/19009894).
-It can be accessed on [figshare]( (https://figshare.com/articles/dataset/Data_for_Functional_MRI_connectivity_accurately_distinguishes_cases_with_psychotic_disorders_from_healthy_controls_based_on_cortical_features_associated_with_brain_network_development_/12361550), the respective github repository can be found [here](https://github.com/jmyoung36/fMRI_connectivity_accurately_distinguishes_cases) where everything is well documented and provided clearly.
+The underlying data of this project originates from the study "Functional MRI connectivity accurately distinguishes cases with psychotic disorders from healthy controls, based on cortical features associated with brain network development" by [Morgan et al. (2020)](https://doi.org/10.1101/19009894).
+It can be accessed on [figshare](https://figshare.com/articles/dataset/Data_for_Functional_MRI_connectivity_accurately_distinguishes_cases_with_psychotic_disorders_from_healthy_controls_based_on_cortical_features_associated_with_brain_network_development_/12361550), the respective github repository can be found [here](https://github.com/jmyoung36/fMRI_connectivity_accurately_distinguishes_cases) where everything is well documented and provided clearly.
 All the data is preprocessed and analyses were run with Matlab.

 ### Five different MRI metrics